VMock: Writing Resumes and Cover Letters

 The VMock platform will analyze your resume from EVERY possible angle and help you arrive at a perfect version of yourself!

-• Assess how well you have marketed your core competencies, showcase the right skill being reflected in academics, experience, achievements etc.
+• Assess how well you have marketed your core competencies and showcase the right skills reflected in your academics, experience, achievements, etc.

-• Give you an aggregate resume score (strive for 70% which may require multiple re-scores) to assess the strength of your resume benchmarked against your own peers
+• Give you an aggregate resume score (strive for 70%, which may require multiple re-scores) to assess the strength of your resume compared to that of your peers.

-Once you receive the detailed feedback, use the in-built SMART Editor to convert your resume into a university complaint template and continue improving your bullets.
+Once you receive detailed feedback, use the built-in SMART Editor to convert your resume into a university complaint template and continue improving your bullet points

 You can also send a feedback request to your counselor via the Network Feedback module from within the platform.